grimmelm/ctech404/ctech402/module_4/M4_Codio_Using-Dictionaries/exercise_specs.md

 ## Exercise Context
 Examine the code in the code editor.
-It contains your weekly planner from a few exercises ago (with the additon of a few entries). <br>
+It contains your weekly planner from [page name] (with the additon of a few entries). <br>
 You are just too busy and would like to have Monday and Wednesday off as rest days. <br>

 ## Exercise Instructions